6 February 1934 - 7 April 2013

-That rekindled the connections to other Betarim and eventually to the situation described by Helen Yarad (above) in
+That rekindled the connections to other Betarim and eventually to the situation described by Helen Yarad (above)

-two until Immanuel's passing.
+the two until Immanuel's passing.

 Alex had a profoundly developed sense of humor and we got along famously.
-I always hoped to see him in Israel on a
+I always hoped to see him in Israel

-person and my sadness is in line with those whom he personally touched during his life.
+great person and my sadness is in line with those whom he personally touched during his life.